-- Large Business Websites have hundreds of pages, with everything customized from the layout, the functionality, images, content, etc. These businesses are mostly deep-pocketed and may not really sweat over giving out cash amounting to $30,000 or more.
+- Large Business Websites have hundreds of pages, with everything customized from the layout, functionality, images, content, etc. These businesses are mostly deep-pocketed and may not really sweat over giving out cash amounting to $30,000 or more.

 As mentioned previously, the cost implications of building a website vary.
 However, two broad fields help break down the cost of the website.
 These are:

-- The infrastructure – this is the stuff that powers your site, such as the software used, hosting, the domain name, etc.
+- The infrastructure – this is the stuff that powers your site, such as the software used, hosting, domain name, etc.